kl3mta3/SphereSSL/README.md

 This project is licensed under the Business Source License 1.1 (BSL-1.1).
 See [LICENSE](https://github.com/SphereNetwork/SphereSSL/wiki/SphereSSL#license) for details.

 ---

+Yes, the source is open.
+You can fork it, study it, use it, and self-host for free.
+You can absolutely use SphereSSL to manage certificates for your own company, organization, or projects.
+The only thing you can’t do is turn it into a paid product, paid service, or SaaS for others without permission.

+Some folks argue that only MIT/Apache/OSI-approved licenses are “real” open source.
+I disagree.
+“Open source” is about sharing knowledge and empowering builders, not giving SaaS companies a free product to resell 1,000,000 times.

+If you want to call it “source-available,” that’s fine.
+The point is:
+You get the code, you get the freedom to use it for anything except commercial exploitation.
+That’s the trade-off.

+---

 ## Support & Feedback